 But it is only the beginning of what we’re really doing, and now we’re in a different phase.
 We had some very old and obsolete rules[the Constitution] that we had to live with.
 It worked under certain circumstances but not under mass circumstances.
 They were there for a long time; they were in place for a long time.
 And we’re breaking them down now.
 And they’re very usable for certain instances, but not for this.

-This national emergency gives the president the ‘ability’ [as a legal remedy against the coronavirus] to ‘provide proper funding and aid’ to states, and to waive laws to enable ‘tele-health‘; things that could not be done without declaring a national emergency which allows the government to disregard the Constitution when resolving said ’emergency’.
+This national emergency gives the president the ‘ability’ to execute orders in ways that could not be done without declaring a national emergency which allows the government to disregard the Constitution when resolving said ’emergency’; the law of necessity.

 Since 1933 the United States has been under constant states of national emergencies.
 Since then the private land holders, in concordance with the Jesuit Vatican Empire, have chosen presidents who will continue this tradition until what was America is completely destroyed, enabling over 100 unconstitutional uniform laws and acts under this national emergency status.